Channilol/Pokenav/README.md

 ---

-*Stay tuned for updates as we continue to evolve PokeIndex into the ultimate Pokémon companion app!*
+*Stay tuned for updates as we continue to evolve Pokenav into the ultimate Pokémon companion app!*